jg1141/DRLND-Project2/REPORT.md

 Given more compute resources, this project would benefit from a exploration of the sensitivity of the results to changing the hyperparameters and the architecture (particularly the *depth*) of the Actor and Critic models.

 These are exciting times for Reinforcement Learning (RL).
-New and better algorithms are being proposed to address the issues of **stability** (seen in the [report by Simon Chauvin](https://drlnd.slack.com/archives/CBMG84E2Y/p1538723040000100) on different seeds, image below) and **explainability**.
+New and better algorithms are being proposed to address issues of **stability** (seen in the [report by Simon Chauvin](https://drlnd.slack.com/archives/CBMG84E2Y/p1538723040000100) on different seeds, image below) and **explainability**.
 The paper [Combined Reinforcement Learning via Abstract Representations](https://arxiv.org/pdf/1809.04506.pdf) suggested combining model-free and model-based approaches via a shared low-dimensional encoding of the environment as shown in Figure 1 below:

 ![CRAR Figure 1](CRAR.png)